Puzzle-Drops/Haeven/README.md

 **Combat Skills**

-Hitpoints - Maximum Health Pool - Trained by any combat
+Life - Maximum Health Pool - Trained by any combat

 Focus - Maximum Focus Pool - Trained by defeating enemies in combat